Why It Matters

-This episode dives in the work of nonprofits led by and serving communities of color—what work they are doing, why their work is important, why they need our dollars, and how their organization and their clients are being especially impacted by COVID-19.
-In episode 2 of this series, you'll hear from our Triangle Capacity Building Network as they shed light on why this type of funding is vital, highlighting the work being done in the crisis, why our TCBN partners support this work
+This episode dives into the work of nonprofits led by and serving communities of color - the work they are doing, why it is important, why they need our dollars, and how their organization and their clients have been especially impacted by COVID-19.
+In episode 2 of this series, you'll hear from our Triangle Capacity Building Network as they shed light on why this type of funding is vital, highlighting the work being done in the crisis, and why our TCBN partners support it.

 2021 Partners & Programs

-The following list of nonprofit organizations represent the partner grantees of the Foundation in conjunction with our focus areas.
+The following list of nonprofit organizations represents the partner grantees of the Foundation in conjunction with our focus areas.

 - Abundance NC